 what happens on the day?

 This is really up to you.
 When you book for a mentoring session, we'll first arrange a zoom meeting to assess where you're at, your type of patients, what your not so good at and try to focus in on what you'll most benefit from.
 It's best to be brutally honest with yourself and think about your last years injecting.
 Ask yourself:

-what problems have you encountered?
+- what problems have I encountered?